nautobot/nautobot-app-golden-config/docs/user/app_feature_intended.md

 ![Intended Configuration Web UI](../images/generate-intended-config-ui.png#only-light)
 ![Intended Configuration Web UI](../images/generate-intended-config-ui-dark.png#only-dark)

-This is the intended workflow for developers:
+This is the intended workflow for Jinja Template developers:

 - Create a new branch in the intended configuration repository.
 - Modify the Jinja2 templates in that new branch.